ava-labs/avalanche-docs/docs/quickstart/multisig-utxos-with-avalanchejs.md

 * Export transaction on source chain
 * Import transactions on the destination chain

 Atomic transactions are similar to other transactions.
 We use UTXOs of the source chain as inputs and create outputs owned by destination chain addresses.
-When the export transactions are issued, the newly created UTXOs lie in the **Exported Atomic Memory**.
+When the export transactions are issued, the newly created UTXOs stay in the **Exported Atomic Memory**.
 These are neither on the source chain nor on the destination chain.
 These UTXOs can only be used as inputs by their owners on the destination chain while making import transactions.
 Using these UTXOs on the atomic memory, we can create multiple outputs with different amounts or addresses.

 ![](/img/multisig-utxos-2.png)

 ## UTXOs on C-Chain

-We can't use UTXOs on C-Chain to do regular transactions because it follows the account-based approach.
+We can't use UTXOs on C-Chain to do regular transactions because C-Chain follows the account-based approach.
 In C-Chain, each address (account) is mapped with its balance, and the assets are transferred simply by adding and subtracting from this balance using the virtual machine.

 But we can export UTXOs with one or multiple owners to C-Chain and then import them by signing the transaction with the qualified spenders containing those UTXOs as inputs.
 The output on C-Chain can only have a single owner (a hexadecimal address).
 Similarly while exporting from C-Chain to other chains, we can have multiple owners for the output, but input will be signed only by the account whose balance is getting used.